 This is a sponsored post on behalf of the Big E. #BigEFairFoodie

 This past weekend we finally got to visit the Big E fair in West Springfield, Massachusetts.
 Visiting the Big E has been on my list for a long time, so I was SO excited when a scheduled trip to Northampton coincided with the 2019 dates for the Big E. If you’re not familiar with the Big E, it’s a giant fair that takes place for two weeks every September.
 This year it runs from September 13-29.
-You can check out the schedule and buy tickets HERE.
+You can check out the schedule and buy tickets on the Big E website.

 We wandered through the Young House and sampled homemade hummus from Noujaim’s Mediterranean Foods and I tried a Friesling Martini from the V1 Vodka Cocktail Cart (peach puree, riesling, V1 vodka).
 It was quite refreshing since temps were in the mid-80s!
 My husband enjoyed a late lunch including a Barbecue Split from Porky’s BBQ.